-The yellow asterisk symbol on the audiogram lets you know the test level and frequency the Audiometer is currently set to.
-This information corresponds with the Test dB attenuator level on the control panel and the arrow icon below the audiogram indicates the test frequency.
+The \ asterisk symbol on the audiogram lets you know the test level(attenuator) and frequency the audiometer is currently set to.

+This information is also displayed on the Test dB attenuator level on the control panel and the arrow icon below the audiogram indicates the test frequency.

-The Speaker icon, located under the Attenuator control bars, lets you know when a tone is on or off.
+The speaker icon, located under the attenuator control bars, lets you know when a tone is on or off.